Gpinchon/MSG/README.md

 If you want to participate, see the issues for task lists

 # Features
-*MSH* features several functionnalities :
+*MSG* features several functionnalities :
  - Temporal Anti-Aliasing
  - Temporal Accumulation
  - Screen Space Reflection inspired by Unreal Engine